 - 3.41 In the wake of the pandemic it is more important than ever to deliver against our ambitious plans to transform and reimagine our city, conscious of the changes in how we work, live, travel and spend our leisure time.
 We continue to deliver our plans to be an events city building on our strong cultural offer and drive investment into our communities, particularly focussed on our council's climate change commitment to be next carbon neutral by 2028. - 3.42 Due to the pandemic in 2020, there was a 42% reduction in city centre footfall in comparison to 2019.
-Just under 590,000 football supporters attended games at the Molineux through the 2018-2019 season (last full crowd season) compared to just 4,500 in 2020-2021 and many other examples of dramatic decreases in event attendance. - 3.43 Data through Google Analytics shows increasing numbers of people returning to retail and recreational settings as we move through the pandemic.
-These settings have seen a 29% increase in mobility since the start of the financial year and now just -7% lower than January 2020. - 3.44 Data shows an increase in people using supermarkets and pharmacies, a 6% increase since April 2021 and a 4% increase since January 2020. - 3.45 However, there has been a 27% reduction in activity on public transport since January 2020 and only a 7% increase since April 2021.
-This is in line with activity levels seen in workplaces within the city. - 3.46 The investment team has worked with 50 enquires of new investment into the city in the year to date.
+Just under 590,000 football supporters attended games at the Molineux through the 2018-2019 season (last full crowd season) compared to just 4,500 in 2020-2021 and many other examples of dramatic decreases in event attendance. - 3.43 Data through Google Analytics shows a decrease in the numbers of people using to retail and recreational settings in quarter 3 than in quarter 2.
+This can be linked to the surge in

-3.47 Regarding financial performance, excluding the impact of Covid-19, City Housing and Environment overall are projecting a small overspend of £27,000.
-As reported at quarter 1, work has been ongoing to identify one-off or recurrent efficiencies across the directorate, with efficiencies now being projected within Customer Services, Environment Services, Markets and Public Protection.
-The service is reporting one-off efficiencies however, as with other income generating services, Parking Services and Licensing have seen a significant reduction in the level of income generated due to the pandemic.
-Indications at this point in the year are that efficiencies within the Waste service are forecast to fund the additional cost of seven day opening of the household waste recycling centres, this will continue to be monitored.
-Work will also continue to ensure that budgets are aligned to service priorities further to this is should be noted there continues to be uncertainty over the level of income that will be generated over the short to medium term.
+- COVID-19 cases through the Omicron variant and government work from home messaging. - 3.44 Data shows an increase in people using supermarkets and pharmacies, a further 8% increase in the quarter. - 3.45 However, there has been a 52% reduction in activity on public transport in quarter 3, again this is linked to the work from home messaging around the Omicron variant. - 3.46 The investment team has worked with 68 enquires of new investment into the city in the year to date. - 3.47 Regarding financial performance, excluding the impact of Covid-19, City Housing and Environment overall are projecting an underspend of £855,000.
+As reported at quarter 2, work has been ongoing to identify one-off or recurrent efficiencies across the directorate, with efficiencies now being projected within Customer Services, Environment Services, Markets and Public Protection.
+The service is reporting one-off efficiencies however, as with other income generating services, Parking Services and Licensing have seen a reduction in the level of income generated due to the pandemic.
+Work will also continue to ensure that budgets are aligned to service priorities, further to this it should be noted there continues to be uncertainty over the level of income that will be generated over the short to medium term.
 Further financial analysis is included in Appendix 2.